Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 \item Base recommendation model construction

-For each multi-labeled meta data, firstly, the data transformation method is performed to transform the multi-labeled meta-data into multiple single-labeled meta-data, and then the base recommendation models will be generated on these single-labeled meta-data.
+For each multi-labeled meta data, firstly, the data transformation method is performed to transform the multi-labeled meta-data into multiple single-label meta-data, and then the base recommendation models will be generated from these single-label meta-data.
 The details of this process will be described in Section \ref{subsec:baseModel}.

 \item Ensemble recommendation model construction